Hudson Jet: Development

-The new small car was powered by Hudson's new inline L-head 202 CID straight-six engine that produced 104 hp at 4000 rpm and 158 lb.ft of torque at 1600 rpm.
-The 202 CID engine was a re-engineered version of Hudson's 1932 "3x4.5" 254 CID I8, less two cylinders, de-stroked, and configured for full-pressure lubrication.
-The new I6 engine featured a forged steel crankshaft and shared with the I8 cast aluminum pistons with iron rings as well as floating connecting rods and solid lifters.
+The new small car was powered by an inline L-head 202 CID straight-six engine that produced 104 hp at 4000 rpm and 158 lb.ft of torque at 1600 rpm.
+The 202 CID engine was a re-engineered version of Hudson's 1932 "3x4.5" 254 CID I8, less two cylinders, stroke increased by 1/4", and configured for full-pressure lubrication.
+The new I6 engine featured a forged steel crankshaft and used cast aluminum pistons with iron rings, floating wristpins but remained using solid lifters.
 It continued the flathead design at a time when the rest of the industry was moving to overhead valves.

 Early Studebaker body development mule vehicles suffered damage because the engine produced so much torque.
 A "Twin-H power" version with two 1-bbl downdraft carburetors, aluminum cylinder head, and 8.0:1 compression ratio producing 114 hp was optional.
 This was more power than available then from the standard Ford, Chevrolet, or Plymouth engines.

 A manual three-speed column-shifted transmission was standard, with an optional overdrive unit featuring a dashboard-mounted control knob.
 It could be pushed in at any speed, and briefly releasing the accelerator pedal at speeds above 22 mph would automatically engage the overdrive unit.
 Slowing the car below 18 mph would shift out of overdrive.
 Pulling the control knob locked out the overdrive and free-wheeling, which was necessary when on steep grades, in heavy traffic, or encountering slippery road conditions.
 Optional was the four-speed Hydramatic supplied by General Motors, which was the first time Hudson offered a fully automatic transmission in its cars.

 1953

 The Hudson Jet was unveiled in December 1952 at the Hotel Astor in New York City.
-Hudson was the only make fully committed to stock car racing, so both the founder of NASCAR, Bill France, Sr., and Hudson driver, Tim Flock, the Grand National champion, participated.
+Hudson was the only make fully committed to stock car racing, so both the founder of NASCAR, Bill France Sr., and Hudson driver, Tim Flock, the Grand National champion, participated.
 For the 1953 model year, the Jet was the only new nameplate among the domestic automakers.
 In its introductory year, the Jet was available in either Standard or Super-Jet trim levels, with two- and four-door sedan body styles.
 Unlike the fastback "step-down" bodied Hudson full-size cars, the Jet was designed as a three-box notchback.